JoshuaPhillips64/stock_prediction_pipelines/webserver/server-setup.md

 Once the EC2 Instance is running and Inbound Rules are set correctly.
 Can SSH in and run below.

+###Prerequisites
+- AWS Account: Access to an AWS account with permissions to create EC2 instances, manage Route 53, and access Certificate Manager.

+- Domain Name: is set up in AWS Route 53.
+Need to add DNS A routes for www. and @ to the EC2 instance's public IP OR Elastic IP.

+- SSL Certificate: An SSL certificate exists in AWS Certificate Manager and has been validated for the domain name.
+Note: ACM certificates cannot be directly used with Nginx on EC2 instances.
+We will obtain SSL certificates using Let's Encrypt.

+- SSH Key Pair: An SSH key pair to securely access your EC2 instance.

 ### 1. Configure Security Groups (Optional)

 Ensure that your EC2 instance's security group allows inbound traffic on: